sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polytutorial.rst

 Lecture 4: To every polyhedron, the proper parent class
 =======================================================

-In other to **know all the methods that a polyhedron object has** one has to look into its :code:`base class`:
+In order to **know all the methods that a polyhedron object has** one has to look into its :code:`base class`:

  - :ref:`sage.geometry.polyhedron.base` : This is the generic class for Polyhedron related objects.
  - :ref:`sage.geometry.polyhedron.base_ZZ`